 Squamous cell (epidermoid) carcinoma: This starts in the lining of the airways in the lungs.
 About a quarter of all lung cancers are this type.
 It's often linked to a history of smoking.

 Large-cell (undifferentiated) carcinoma: This fast-growing cancer can be in any part of the lung.
 Because it spreads quickly, it can be harder to treat.
-About 10% of lung cancers are this type, and it’s a lot like small-cell lung cancer.
+About 10% of non-small-cell lung cancers are this type.

 Other things that make lung cancer more likely include: